Skip to content

 A screenshot from the Africa & The New Imperialism Map.
 Shows a map of Africa, with different claims and nations communicated in different colours and patterns

-AM is creating interactive learning experiences with Humap
+AM: creating interactive learning experiences

 The image shows a modern cultural heritage interactive map of Europe with pins on it that represent records.